SCOPE OF THIS CHAPTER

-2. Child in Need Plans
+3. Child in Need Plans

 All Children in Need must have a current Child in Need Plan.
-A Child in Need Plan will be developed during the course of a Single Assessment completed by a Social Worker.
+The worker must have a temporary single agency plan during the Single Assessment period.
 The Social Worker may complete this alongside a children's practitioner or MAT worker, especially where they are currently involved and have knowledge of the child and family.
 It is however the responsibility of the Social Worker to identify and evaluate risk, statutory responsibilities and level of intervention following assessment.